AasheikSaran-web/NEURO/README.md

 <a href="https://digitvision-aasheik.streamlit.app/" target="_blank">🚀 <strong>Feeling Lazy?
 Just Click Here for the Live Demo!</strong> 🚀</a>

-# DigitVision: Analog Neural Network Explorer
+# DigitVision: Analog Neural Network for MINST dataset

 Welcome, lazy genius!
 If setting things up manually feels like a drag, click the live demo link above and dive straight into DigitVision.
 For the brave souls (or the simply curious) who want to poke around under the hood, read on!